 Why invest in the Tenerife Property Market now?

 In conclusion of all of these factors, we would say that there has never been a better time to invest in a property in the South of Tenerife.
-There are many bargains around and the sellers if they are British will more often than not try and compensate prospective buyers to assist with the exchange rate problem.
+There are many bargains available and the sellers, if they are British, will more often than not try to compensate prospective buyers and assist with the exchange rate problem.

 If your thoughts are more on permanently living on the island, there is no shortage of options.
 The area offers everything from studios and one bed apartments in the resorts and near the sea to magnificent detached villas further inland.
 Something for everybody.
 You will be pleased to know that there is a professional English-owned estate agency that can help.
 For many years, Girasol Homes have been helping people move to the area.
 We have an intimate knowledge of Tenerife and indeed all the islands.
 We will be able to help you at every stage of the process.If you need help with raising funds, a variety of options are available.
 Many people can raise funds against equity which may have accrued on their UK property but we can also offer assistance with Spanish Mortgages from a variety of different sources including Abbey (Santander Group) and Halifax Hispania.
 We will also help you with excellent after sales service because we recognise that clients need support with rentals, furnishings, remedial works etc.